shmooth/ideatracker/readme.md

 # ABOUT

-This is a simple CRUD app to to keep track of your ideas, so you can see which pit to sink your time, money, and dreams into.
+This is a simple CRUD app to to keep track of your ideas.

 ![Screenshot of sample ideas and their descriptions in a DataTable.net](https://repository-images.githubusercontent.com/364119798/c8419780-adc0-11eb-8754-e5b60a18ef9d)